Hattyot/ICA0006/ubuntu_vm_ansible/README.md

 * init -> The very basic stuff that needs to come before everything else, apt update, hosts file update etc.
 * requirements -> Install the required software
 * network -> Sets up the network aspects on the server, creates certificates and sets up dns and nginx
-* storage -> Install storge services and sets up the connection to the ceph cluster through rbd devices
+* storage -> Install storge services and sets up the connection to the ceph cluster
 * services -> Install services which use the storage services
 * post-tasks -> Encrypts the id_rsa key
 ___